Aghilan-A/CTF_Challenges/README.md

 # CTF_Challenges
-CTF challenges that I created (for events and for practice)
+CTF Challenges created for university competiions and practice